 Signs have been placed at all public entrances to the Museum advising that the cameras are in operation.

-The Museum’s information technology system allows for information to be kept secure by restricting access to designated areas within the IT system.
-Access to those areas is granted only on authority of a person’s supervisor where that person requires access to perform their job.
-Some databases are also password protected.
+The Museum’s information technology systems are based on the high standards defined by the Australian Signals Directorate Information Security Manual.
+System access is granted to staff only on authority of an appropriate delegate, for the purposes of performing Museum work.
 Guidance is provided to staff about safeguarding electronic information (including the secure transfer of that information) in the Museum’s information technology policies and procedures.

-4.4 Disclosure of personal information to a third party
+4.4 Disclosure of personal information

 Privacy Contact Officer